 I have made some of the following essays and interviews available either through hyperlink or via pdf format.
-I also contribute regularly to Hyperallergic, and those articles may also be accessed here.
-My articles and essays are free for you to print.
-But if you’d like to upload them to a site, use them in a classroom setting, or disseminate them otherwise, please just contact me and let me know at firstname.lastname@example.org.
-I am working on making all of these essays available via this forum.
+Although my articles and essays are free for you to print and use, if you’d like to upload them to a site, use them in a classroom setting, or disseminate them otherwise, please contact me and let me know at firstname.lastname@example.org.
+I am working on making all of these essays available via PDF format on this forum.

 *Catalogue essay, Structure, Sign and Play, for Five Continents and One City exhibition (Mexico, 1999).
 Analyzing the relationship between language, sculpture and architecture through the work of Jacques Derrida.